 The bill amends sections 2923.13 and 2923.14 of the Revised Code and enacts a new section, 2923.133, to prohibit the importation, manufacture, sale, transfer, or possession of devices that accelerate the rate of fire of semi-automatic firearms, such as trigger cranks and bump-fire devices.
-Specifically, it introduces a new provision that makes it illegal for individuals to engage in such activities starting 180 days after the bill's effective date.
-Additionally, the bill establishes penalties for violations, categorizing them as "illegal rate-of-fire acceleration conduct," which is classified as a felony of the fourth degree.
+Specifically, it introduces a new provision that makes it illegal for individuals to engage in "illegal rate-of-fire acceleration conduct," which is classified as a fourth-degree felony.
+Additionally, the bill adds a new disqualification criterion under section 2923.13, stating that individuals convicted of violating section 2923.133 will also be prohibited from acquiring or using firearms.

 Statutes affected: